-- Eat: Fill your stomach with a healthy meal of starches and essential vitamins and minerals.
-The food will absorb the alcohol and lessen it's effects on you.
-If you decide a greasy bar burger or drippy pizza is your idea of a good meal, you may regret that idea when the grease mixes the wrong way with liquor and carbonation and you end up staring at the toilet bowl later in the evening.
+- Eat.
+Fill your stomach with a healthy meal of starches and essential vitamins and minerals.
+The food will absorb the alcohol and lessen its effects on you.
+If you decide a greasy bar burger or drippy pizza is your idea of a good meal, you may regret that idea.
+The grease can mix the wrong way with liquor and carbonation and you just may end up staring at the toilet bowl later in the evening.

 - Prickly Pear: A clinical study from 2004 suggests that drinking prickly pear fruit extract several hours prior to drinking will reduce the symptoms of a hangover.